 CHESS plot

-We constructed CHESS (Complete HEatmap of State transitionS) for a transparent and convenient way of inspecting the multidimensional kinetic and thermodynamic information (Fig. 2E, Fig. 3, Supplementary Fig. 28).
+We constructed CHESS (Complete HEatmap of State transitionS) for a transparent and convenient way of inspecting the multidimensional kinetic and thermodynamic information (Fig. 2e, Fig. 3, Supplementary Fig. 31).
 The x-axis shows the state before a transition, while the y-axis shows the state after a transition.
 Each square denotes one transition, the kinetic (rate constant) and/or thermodynamic (transition density) parameter written as the number in the square.
 The color code of each square represents the value written inside.
-Shown in Fig. 2E with transition densities for association and dissociation for all quantified transitions for 10 nM HI655.
+Shown in Fig. 2e with transition densities for association and dissociation for all quantified transitions for 10 nM HI655.

 Calculation of free energies